 Some years ago, Bob Gilmore, John Croft and I hatched an idea for a conference which was going be called ‘The Joy of Pitch’.
 So far that hasn’t happened, but the music I make seems to consolidate around some similar preoccupations, a sort of Tonal Recall, perhaps.
 They’re there in qui/nt/et and Topophony and then Unlocking the grid (the latter to be released in February 2018 on Heather Roche’s CD of my clarinet music).
 A manifesto might read like this:

 #2 Tones from musical instruments are usually enough

-Certainly Flauto inverso, written last year, seems to be part of this.
-The music grew out of Karin de Fleyt’s wish to ‘re-imagine the flute’ and uses the flute that Boehm so skilfully homogenised in the 19th century, but gradually takes it back in time and then perhaps even out of time.
-Something similar has happened in two other recent pieces: untouch-touch gives a percussionist a series of gestures to make, the first time to trigger sine-tones, the second time to strike six gongs; senza misura is a piano work in which the time is taken by groups of notes gradually sounded all over the keyboard – the music sounds both completely consistent and yet never the same.
+Three other recent pieces, all to be premiered in the next few months, follow these principles. untouch-touch gives the percussionist Serge Vuile a series of gestures to make, the first time to trigger sine-tones, the second time to strike six gongs. senza misura is a piano work for Philip Thomas in which the time is taken by groups of notes gradually sounded all over the keyboard – the music sounds both completely consistent and yet never the same.
+Flauto inverso grew out of Karin de Fleyt’s wish to ‘re-imagine the flute’ and uses the flute that Boehm so skilfully homogenised in the 19th century but gradually takes it back in time, and then perhaps even out of time.